-As nurses we are guilty of self diagnosing.
-One of the greatest dangers of nurses self diagnosing is that you may miss a medical disease that masquerades as a psychiatric syndrome.
-If you have panic disorder, you may miss the diagnosis of hyperthyroidism or an irregular heart beat.
+As nurses, many of us are guilty of self diagnosing.
+One danger of nurses self-diagnosing is you may miss a medical disease that masquerades as a psychiatric syndrome.
+If you have panic disorder, you may miss the diagnosis of hyperthyroidism or an irregular heartbeat.
 My experience is one that proves the point.
-When the doctor finds out that you are a nurse they almost expect that you have a good idea about what is going on and generally ask what you think.
+Once your doctor knows you are a nurse they generally expect that you have a good idea of what your diagnosis might be and frequently ask what you think.

-Recently I had an experience where my self diagnosing finally allowed me to get treated for a condition that has been a problem for me for years.
-Since in my mid forties I have had episodes of my heart racing.
+Recently I had an experience where my self-diagnosing finally allowed me to get treated for a condition that has been a problem for me for years.
+Since in my mid-forties I have had episodes of my heart racing.
 There were times when my HR was over 120 bpm.
-When this first occurred my doctor did an EKG but it was normal except for a few PVC’s.
-The problem was that by the time I saw him the episode was over.
-I had a lot of stress in my life at the time and was premenopausal.
-My doctor felt like I was having anxiety attacks that is accepted.
-Treatment was anti anxiety medication and and I tried most of them.
+When this first occurred my doctor ran all of the normal diagnostic tests to include an EKG.
+Except for a few PVCs it was normal.
+The problem was that by the time I was able to see him the episode was over.
+I was experiencing a lot of stress at the time and was also premenopausal.
+My doctor felt like I was having anxiety attacks that are expected.
+Treatment was anti-anxiety medication and I tried most of them.
 I didn’t like the way most of them made me feel.
-Others made me have ugly side effects.
+Others made me have serious side effects.

-After one extremely uncomfortable episode with chest pain and racing heart they found my cardiac enzymes were slightly elevated.
+After one extremely uncomfortable episode with chest pain and racing heart, they found my cardiac enzymes were slightly elevated.
 The experience led to a complete cardiac work up to include a heart cauterization.
 Again the results were normal.
-The doctor changed my anxiety medication and I started seeing a therapist to help me deal with the stress.
+The doctor changed my anxiety medication and I started therapy to help me deal with the stress.
 I hated being medicated.
-The worst thing anti anxiety medication did was to make me numb to my feelings.
+The worst thing anti-anxiety medication did was to make me numb to my feelings.
 Never happy but never really sad.
-I finally quite the medications and just tolerated the racing heart episodes.
+I finally quit the medication and just tolerated the racing heart episodes.

 This was amazing!
 It was small enough to put on the back of my cell phone.
 Easy to use and the results were very accurate.
-My appointment was a couple weeks away so I use this device to capture my EKG several time while waiting to see the doctor.
-Twice I captured AFib with a HR of 180.
+My appointment was a couple weeks away so I used this device to capture my EKG while waiting to see the doctor.
+Twice I captured AFib with a heart rate of 180.
 I was able to print it out and now could take it with me to the appointment.

 Today there are many pieces of equipment that are mobile and easy to use at home.
 You should always be seen by a doctor if you have health concerns.
 The doctor may recommend you keep a record of blood pressure, blood sugar, and oxygen saturation or heart rate.
 There are so many medical devises out there that are portable and easy for anyone to use that keeping a record of your health concerns is easier than ever.

-As a travel nurse I think we are more tempted to self diagnose since we may not have a Primary Care doc that we are comfortable with.
+As a travel nurse, I think we are more tempted to self-diagnose since we may not have a Primary Care doctor we are comfortable with.
 We may be surrounded by doctors and nurse practitioners but none that we know or have knowledge of their practice routines.
 Once you get to a work assignment make sure you find out who to see if you have health issues.
-Most towns now have urgent care facilities with walk in service, get to know the best ones.
+Most towns now have urgent care facilities with walk-in service, get to know the best ones.

-If you have health issues such as I have make sure to have the tools to keep a record of symptoms.
-You may need to share the information with the doctor if you need to see someone new.
-If you have an online portal to you primary care physician you can always print out current labs and test results if needed.
+If you have health issues sure you have the tools to keep a record of symptoms.
+You may need to share the information with the doctor if you have to see someone new.
+If you have an online portal to your primary care physician you can always print out current labs and test results if needed.